Gil Sharone

-Gil Sharone is an American drummer and member of the rock bands Stolen Babies, Team Sleep, and formerly The Dillinger Escape Plan and Marilyn Manson.
-He was also a fill in for the punk rock band +44.
-His twin brother is Rani Sharone, also of Stolen Babies.
+Gil Sharone (born June 2, 1978) is an American drummer and member of the rock bands Stolen Babies, Team Sleep, Marilyn Manson and formerly The Dillinger Escape Plan.
+He was also a fill in for the punk rock supergroup +44.
+He is the twin brother of Rani Sharone, also of Stolen Babies.

-Sharone is highly regarded as one of the most versatile touring/session drummers in the world, due to his work on classic-styled ska, Rocksteady and reggae, while also working in punk rock and industrial metal.
+Sharone is highly regarded as one of the most versatile touring/session drummers in the world, due to his work on classic-styled ska, rocksteady and reggae, while also working in punk rock and industrial metal.

 Career

 Sharone supported Mark Hoppus's band +44 when Travis Barker broke his arm.
 Gil toured around Europe, Japan and Australia with +44 in early 2007.
 It is believed he learned all of +44's setlist on the flight from America to Europe.
-He played on Travis's OCDP Drum Kit, which is a custom made transparent green.
+He played on Travis's custom made, transparent green, OCDP drum kit.
 He started using Drum Workshop drums and hardware in October 2011.

 Sharone also recorded the drum tracks on the third Dillinger Escape Plan record Ire Works, and joined the band during all of their tour dates in 2008 (he played the European tour in early 2008 both with Dillinger and also as support with Stolen Babies).
-Gil also performed on Maynard James Keenan's V Is for Vagina album by Puscifer.
+Gil also performed on Puscifer's V Is for Vagina album.

-In January 2009, it was announced that Sharone had parted ways with Dillinger Escape Plan, due to his focus on Stolen Babies and other personal projects including his DVD, Wicked Beats, based on the drumming styles of Ska, Rocksteady and Reggae.

-Wicked Beats will be released through Hudson Music late 2010.
+In January 2009, it was announced that Sharone had parted ways with Dillinger Escape Plan, due to his focus on Stolen Babies and other personal projects including his DVD, Wicked Beats, based on the drumming styles of ska, rocksteady and reggae.
+Wicked Beats was released through Hudson Music late 2010.

 Sharone played Teenage Alex on an episode of Full House along with his twin brother, who played Teenage Nicky.

-In November 2013, Sharone began working with Marilyn Manson on a new album.
-On January 15, 2015, The Pale Emperor was released.
-Sharone worked on the follow up album, Heaven Upside Down, released October 6, 2017.
+In November 2013, Sharone joined Marilyn Manson and performed on their ninth studio album, The Pale Emperor, released in 2015.
+Sharone worked on the follow-up album, Heaven Upside Down, released in 2017.
 In March 2019, Sharone announced that he was quitting the band.
+Sharone returned to the band in 2024 and performed on their twelfth studio album One Assassination Under God – Chapter 1.